GoogleCloudPlatform/appengine-blobstoremigrator-python/README.md

 application is still writing to Blobstore, or you later find some obscure code that was continuing to write to Blobstore, you can safely re-run this migration to catch-up blobs.

+If you need to re-migrate some of all of the blobs for some reason, you can simply delete the appropriate entities in the Datastore kind `_blobmigrator_BlobKeyMapping`.
+This tool uses those entities as the signal that a particular blob has been previously migrated.

 ## Configuration settings